Oregon closer to magic mushroom therapy, but has setback

-SALEM, Ore. — Oregon is taking a major step Friday in its pioneering of legalized psilocybin therapy with the graduation of the first students trained in accompanying patients tripping on psychedelic mushrooms, although a company’s bankruptcy leaves another group on the same path adrift.
+SALEM, Ore.
+(AP) — Oregon is taking a major step Friday in its pioneering of legalized psilocybin therapy with the graduation of the first students trained in accompanying patients tripping on psychedelic mushrooms, although a company’s bankruptcy leaves another group on the same path adrift.

 The graduation ceremony for 35 students was being held Friday evening by InnerTrek, a Portland firm, at a woodsy retreat center.
-A total of around 70 more will graduate on Saturday and Sunday in ceremonies in which they will pledge to do no harm.
+About 70 more will graduate on Saturday and Sunday in ceremonies in which they will pledge to do no harm.

-“Facilitator training is at the heart of the nation’s first statewide psilocybin therapy and wellness program and is core to the success of the Oregon model we’re pioneering here,” said Tom Eckert, program director at InnerTrek and the architect of the 2020 ballot measure which legalized Oregon’s program.
+“Facilitator training is at the heart of the nation’s first statewide psilocybin therapy and wellness program and is core to the success of the Oregon model we’re pioneering here,” said Tom Eckert, program director at InnerTrek and architect of the 2020 ballot measure which legalized Oregon’s program.

-In order to receive a certificate from InnerTrek, the students must pass a final exam.
-They then can take a test administered by the Oregon Health Authority to receive their facilitator license.
+The students must pass a final exam to receive InnerTrek certificates.
+They then take a test administered by the Oregon Health Authority to receive their facilitator licenses.

+“The graduation of the first cohort of students from approved psilocybin facilitator training programs is a significant milestone for Oregon,” said Angie Allbee, manager of the state health authority’s psilocybin services section.
+“We congratulate Oregon’s future facilitators and the training programs they are graduating from on this incredible and historic moment in psilocybin history.”

-The OHA reported Friday that so far it has received 191 license and worker permit applications, including licenses for manufacturers of psilocybin and service centers where the psychedelic substance would be consumed and experienced.
+The health authority reported Friday that so far it has received 191 license and worker permit applications, including licenses for manufacturers of psilocybin and service centers where the psychedelic substance would be consumed and experienced.

-Psilocybin sessions are expected to be available to the public in mid- or late 2023.
+Allbee said she expects students will soon submit applications for licenses, “which will move us closer to service center doors opening in 2023.”

-Some classes in InnerTrek’s six-month, $7,900 course were held online, but others were in person, held in a building near Portland resembling a mountain lodge.
+Some classes in InnerTrek’s six-month, $7,900 course were held online, but others were in-person, held in a building near Portland resembling a mountain lodge.

 The students were told that a dosing session at a licensed center should include a couch or mats for clients to sit or lie on, an eye mask, comfort items like a blanket and stuffed animals, a sketch pad, pencils and a bucket for vomiting.
 A session typically lasts at least six hours, often with music.
 Trainers emphasized that the facilitators’ clients should be given the freedom to explore whatever emotions emerge during their inner journeys.